UK Stocks-Factors to watch on April 30

 * Consensus forecast for march quarter consol net profit was 779 million rupees

-LONDON, April 30 Britain's FTSE 100 is seen opening lower on Wednesday, with June futures on the index down 0.1 percent at 0626 GMT.
+LONDON, April 30 Britain's FTSE 100 index is seen opening 1 to 19 points lower, or down 0.3 percent, on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue-chip index ended up 69.75 points, or 1 percent, at 6,769.91 points on Tuesday, its highest close since March 6.